Kratom Infoboard

 • Kratom and 7-OH products are typically sold as beverages, shots, powders, tablets, capsules and gummies.

 • Carry naloxone.
 Naloxone is a life-saving medication used to reverse an opioid overdose.
-Naloxone is available at the Fresno County Department of Public Health at no cost.
+Naloxone is available at the Fresno County Department of Public Health and Community Regional Medical Center at no cost (while supplies last), or at local pharmacies.

 For Emergencies: